Tae-uni/snapjournal/docs/Developer_Notes/Improving mail design - Nodemailer.md

 # Improving mail design - Nodemailer

-The mails sending to the users are too simple.
-So I decided to improving design using by `CID(Content-ID)` which can embed images into an email.
-Also in NodeMailer, only can use simple HTML with inline CSS.
+The emails being sent to users are too simple, so I decided to improve the design using `CID (Content-ID)` which can embed images into an email.
+In Nodemailer, you can only use simple HTML with inline CSS.

 ```js
 // config/email.js